Orherz/Java_Course/Class_1/README.md

  * char - one character (common) (2 bytes)

+ * variables should only start with lower charachter
+ * inside the variable can insert also capital letters, numbers and the symbol `_`
+ * between words in var, the second word will always start with capital letter

+* See Example1.java

 ## Math shoutcuts

 num1 = num1 + 5 -> num1 += 5;
 num2 = num2 * 2 -> num2 *= 2;
 num3 = num3 - 4 -> num3 -= 4;

+## Onary operators

+++x or x++ add 1
+--x or x-- remove 1
+The differense of the two is the sequence that the tasks is execute -

+For example:
+* j = ++i; (change the value of i and insert to the j)
+* i = j++; (insert the value of j and then change j value)

+## Scanner class

+Helps us to get input from the user.

+* In order to use it need to import it into the start of the code:

+    `import java.util.Scanner;`

+* Also we need to create an object (using a variable) from the class Scanner:

+    `Scanner scan = new Scanner(System.in);`

+    - `new` - create new object
+    - `(System.in)` - the parameter that define the input from the user.

+* Method of Scanner class:

+    - `nextInt` - get int input
+    - `nextDouble` - get double input
+    - `nextBoolean` - get boolean input
+    - `next().CharAt(0)` - get one character

+* See Example2.java

+## Modulo

+Using modulo we can find what's left after divide one number with another

+ For example:
+    - 10 % 5 = 0
+    - 26 % 5 = 1
+    - 17.0 % 3 = 2.0

+* Note - When doing modulo between two intergers the sum will be also interger.

+## Casting

+Using casting we can change one type to another type - can lead to loss data (!)

+For example -

+* (double)(num1 + num2 + num3) - changing the sum of num1,2,3 that integers to double.

+Java always trying to do casting by itself - from smaller types to bigger (without using ()).

+# Static variables

+We can configure variabels to be static in all of our code.
+Always will be written in capitals letters, like the following example:

+- final int NUM_OF_STUDENTS = 40;

+* `final` - make it static, so the code could not change it during the code
+* `int` - kind of static int
+* `NUM_OF_STUDENTS` - the defenition of the variable (always will be capital letters and with `_` between the words)

+## Errors types

+* Compliation error - sytax problems was found during the compling process, for example:
+    - line of code that not ends with `;`
+    - `{}` problems
+    - lower/upper case characters, name of class, variable does not created by used

+* Runtime error - The code as been complied successfully but the code didn't function correctly, for example:
+    - divide by 0

+* Logical error - The code was complied and run successfully but the results was not excpected, for example (most hard to identify):
+    - math calculation error